-In December 2017, ABB performed a restructuring of its securitisation entities in order to cope with a change in legislation in Europe which does not allow ABE SCF to hold more than 10% RMBS issued by SPV Royal Street as collateral for the issued covered bonds.
-Since that date ABE SCF buys mortgage loans to be used as a collateral for the covered bonds.
-As an alternative to buying loans from ABB, ABE SCF can also grant a secured loan to ABB (backed by a pool of mortgages on ABB's balance sheet) and use that asset as collateral to issue covered bonds.
+In December 2017, ABB performed a restructuring of its securitisation entities in order to cope with a change in legislation in Europe which did not allow ABE SCF to hold more than 10% RMBS issued by SPV Royal Street as collateral for the issued covered bonds.
+Since that date ABB has transferred part of its originated mortgage loans to ABE SCF to be used as cover pool collateral.
+This transfer is both market practice and covered by Belgian legislation (Law August 3rd 2012).